braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

 Let&rsquo;s play this scenario out over time.
 Say you only have 30 minutes to work on a side project.
 You run into a &ldquo;language overhead&rdquo; issue like the one above.
 Solving this kind of problem is chaotic, meaning it&rsquo;s hard to pick up where you left off between programming sessions.
 If you don&rsquo;t solve it the first time, you&rsquo;ll retread a lot of ground the next session.
 Heaven help you if Life Happens and you can&rsquo;t pick up your project for a couple weeks.
 It&rsquo;s hard to make actual progress.

 What does this have to do with your lifestyle?
 I&rsquo;ll use this job board as an example.
 I recently re-built and re-launched this job board, and since then revenue has *quintupled* (!!!).
 This has provided more income, which obviously helps on the financial end.
-But what&rsquo;s interesting is that Clojure&rsquo;s stability has let me consistently make real progress on my passion projects while *also* having time time for everything else I care about: making art, spending time with loved ones, etc. I can work less for better results because I&rsquo;m not bogged down by the overhead costs imposed by the language.
+But what&rsquo;s interesting is that Clojure&rsquo;s stability has let me consistently make real progress on my passion projects without neglecting other parts of my life: making art, spending time with loved ones, etc. I can work less for better results because I&rsquo;m not bogged down by the overhead costs imposed by the language.

-I get to build this business at a sustainable pace without sacrificing other parts of my live because Clojure lets me focus on actually *building* instead of traversing the seven cricles of dependency hell.
+I get to build this business at a sustainable pace without sacrificing my personal life because Clojure lets me focus on actually *building* instead of traversing the seven circles of language hell.
 I built some parts of the site eight years ago.
-The fact that I can figure something out and it&rsquo;s still useful to me more than half a decade later is the definition of a good investment.
+The fact that I can figure something out and it&rsquo;s still useful to me nearly a decade later is the definition of a good investment.

-There&rsquo;s another way that Clojure&rsquo;s stability improves your lifestyle: it reduces stress in your life.
+There&rsquo;s another way that Clojure&rsquo;s stability improves your lifestyle: it reduces your stress.
 The quality of your life is the quality of your day-to-day experience, and if a significant portion of that involves meaningless struggle with your programming language, well it&rsquo;s hard to not end up feeling kinda lousy.
 And in this economy??

 I realize I&rsquo;m probably giving off strong &ldquo;wow this guy is straight up mainlining the kool-aid&rdquo; vibes here.
 Clojure, ultimately, is just a tool, right?
 Yes.
 And if we&rsquo;re going to talk about building a satisfying and rewarding life, we need to talk about tools, and Clojure is an exceedingly good one.

-<a id="orgbc48873"></a>
+<a id="org51e6b37"></a>

 # Clojure is a great portal to other programming domains